Rescue & Rehabilitation

 This is crucial for the rehabilitation of rescued cows.
 We work together with sanctuaries to place

 distressed cows in their care.
-These sanctuaries, goshalas, and shelters provide access to
+These sanctuaries and shelters provide access to

 appropriate housing, adequate space, clean water, and nutritious food.